my name is david.

 a black pierrot began to destabilize the borders between “creative” and “scholarly” work that I’d internalized, borders that continue to organize many of the different kinds of labor performed in my university environments.
 Since moving to Philadelphia, I’ve pushed this border-crossing even further in my work.
 I began to develop what I first called “sound essays” (but what I now just call sound projects).
 These are heavily musical sound pieces grounded in historical, anthropological, sociological, literary, and political science research.
 What becomes audible at the surface of the sound essay is not the more dominant modes of academic inquiry and expression––that is, critique through argumentation––but rather a more artistic language of juxtaposition and suggestion, free of propositions and of the imperative to convince.
 In trying to cultivate a practice of empathetic and compassionate music research, I’m using these sound pieces to tell stories in ways that I hope invite audiences who, like myself, can often find academic prose (and academic researchers themselves) alienating to encounter and engage.
 You can find recent examples of my work on this site’s “listen” page.

 I believe that when people tell stories from our minoritized social positions, we exercise important forms of individual and collective agency.
 And I know that this telling can forge connections and community among others we may not have known or felt close to before.
 I know because I’ve experienced it.
-I feel that sound, and music in particular, can amplify these potentials for agency and relationship.
-So, I continue to think about how musical practices and other forms of sound performance, developed with and through empathy and compassion; my hope is that these practices can help make my relationships and my communities more loving, more equitable, and more ethical.
+I feel that sound performance, and music in particular, can amplify these potentials for agency and relationship.
+So, I continue to experiment with musical practices and other forms of sound performance, developed with and through empathy and compassion; my hope is that these practices can help make my relationships and my communities more loving, more equitable, and more ethical.